You'll need a genuine love for your research subject as well as patience and good lab skills to become a medical research scientist

-Medical research scientists devise and conduct experiments in order to increase the body of scientific knowledge on topics related to medicine.
-They also develop new, or improve existing, drugs, treatments or other medically related products.
+As a medical research scientist, you'll plan and conduct experiments to increase the body of scientific knowledge on topics related to medicine.
+You will also develop new - or improve existing - drugs, treatments or other medically-related products.

 Medical research takes place in higher education institutions, research institutes, hospitals and industry.
 The level of research is wide ranging from investigating the underlying basis of health or disease, to conducting clinical research and investigating methods of prevention, diagnosis and treatment of human disorders.

 Molecular level research may be carried out using appropriate cell and animal models, or human volunteers may be used to study the clinical effects of various factors.

 Your role will vary depending on the setting but much of the work is laboratory-based.
 In general, as a medical research scientist you'll need to:

 - plan and conduct experiments and analyse or interpret the results

 - keep accurate records of work undertaken

 - use specialist computer software to analyse data and to produce diagrammatic representation of results

 - teach and supervise students (in higher education)

 - write and submit applications and progress reports to funding bodies that support medical research (outside industry)